Miguel Vítor: PAOK

 On 24 June 2013, Vítor signed with Super League Greece club PAOK FC.
 He scored his first goal for his new team – also their first in the new season – on 17 August, netting through a header in a 3–0 home win against Skoda Xanthi FC.

 Vítor was first choice during his spell in Thessaloniki, scoring twice in 33 games in the 2014–15 campaign to help his side finish third.
 On 10 June 2016, it was announced he would be released as his contract would not be renewed.

 Hapoel Be'er Sheva

 On 1 July 2016, free agent Vítor agreed to a three-year deal at Israeli Premier League champions Hapoel Be'er Sheva FC, for an undisclosed fee.
 He won the national championship in his first two seasons, totalling three goals in the process.

 Vítor extended his contract in November 2017, to last until 2021.
-He became captain, and accompanied by compatriots David Simão and Josué Pesqueira, won the State Cup on 13 July 2020 with a 2–0 final victory over Hapoel Petah Tikva FC.
+He became captain, and accompanied by compatriots David Simão and Josué Pesqueira, won the State Cup on 13 July 2020 with a 2–0 final victory over Maccabi Petah Tikva FC.

 In February 2022, Vítor's link to his club was extended by another year, to June 2023.